The Reason For Animal Sacrifice

 Genesis 3:7, 10, Hosea 2:3, Revelation 3:17, 16:15

-• God made them clothes of skins from a lamb that had been sacrificed.
-This sacrificed lamb symbolised the sacrifice of Jesus Christ.
-This provided a true covering for sin.
+God made them clothes of skins from a lamb that had been sacrificed.
+This sacrificed lamb symbolised Jesus Christ who was sacrificed.
+This provided a true covering for sin of forgiveness and deliverance from mortality.

 Genesis 3:21, Revelation 13:8, John 1:29, Psalm 32:1-2